Home » B2B vs B2C Content Strategy Guide for Small Businesses

 Which Strategy Is Best for Your Business?

-• Sell to both → use separate content plans
+• Sell to both → Create separate content plans

-Mixing styles without a plan causes confusion and poor results.
+Mixing styles without a plan reduces clarity and performance.

 Final Thoughts

-B2B and B2C content strategies serve different goals.
+B2B and B2C content strategies serve different purposes.

 For SMBs, focus wins.